cloudytuts/website/content/en/tutorials/kubernetes/how-to-base64-encode-kubernetes-secrets.md

     Learn how to encode and decode Kubernetes secrets using the base64 command in Linux and OSX.
 ---

 Kubernetes secrets allow us to segregate our secret and sensitive information from our resources.
-Instead of storing the data as clear text inside of, for example, a Pod manifest we can add a place holder that is replaced by Kubernetes when the Pod is creaed.
+Instead of storing the data as clear text inside of, for example, a Pod manifest we can add a place holder that is replaced by Kubernetes when the Pod is created.

 Kubernetes stores secrets as base64 encoded strings and encrypts the data on disk.
 In order to save a secret in Kubernetes it must be converted to a base64 string.